stsiwo/go_concepts/basics.md

 should store pointers to struct in interface in order to modify the struct itself (e.g., a = &X{}); you can't modify the struct if you store the struct in interface (e.g., a = X{}) __when you pass by values__.

+### panic

+Go uses 'panic' instead of 'exception'.

+typically panic causes:

+- stop the normal execution
+- run all of 'deferred' function in the Goroutine
+- the program crashes

 ### unit testing

 #### testify